 - Interactively specifying the driving signals is very tedious and prone to error.
 Therefore the preferred method is to create a "do" file which is a text file containing a sequence of commands (as you have previously entered in the transcript window). - Click File > new > source and select new "do" file.
 Then enter the command lines as shown on the right.
-Then save this as "tb\counter.do". - ment/VERI/part\2/ex5/simulation/modelsim/tb\counter.do Default : 1 add wave clock enable 2 add wave -hexadecimal count 3 force clock 0 0, 1 10ns -repeat 20ns 4 force enable 1 5 run 100ns 6 force enable 0 7 run 100ns 8 force enable 1 9 run 1000ns 10 vsim > do ./tb\counter.do
+Then save this as "tb_counter.do".

+🚺 ment/VERI/part_2/ex5/simulation/modelsim/tb_counter.do - Default

+Ln# - Nor

+1 add wave clock enable

+2 add wave -hexadecimal count

+3 force clock 0 0, 1 10ns -repeat 20ns

+4 force enable 1

+5 run 100ns

+6 force enable 0

+7 run 100ns

+8 force enable 1

+9 run 1000ns

+10
-Delete all signals from the wave window, and enter command vsim> restart

-• This should provide exactly the same waveform results as in step 5.
+- Delete all signals from the wave window, and enter command vsim> restart vsim > do ./tb_counter.do - This should provide exactly the same waveform results as in step 5.
 However, the .do file can be reused and modified far easier than typing them into the transcript window.
 It acts as a simple form of a test-harness (or testbench) for your design.
 Generally speaking, you must produce testbenches for all your designs instead of using interactive means to test your circuit.
 Not only because this saves time, it also allows you to change the code and verify its correctness in the same way for each version of your design.